 Second, don’t be shy about using the training and implementation tools your vendor created.
 Whether it’s a one-page FAQ document or a free series of training classes, your vendor developed these aids for a reason.
 The only cost to using these materials is time –which is really an investment that increases the chances of smooth sailing in the future.

-“Make sure you partner with a company that has a long history and trusted reputation because you want to make sure that if you have problems in the future, the company is still there,” says Colleen Scimeca, a senior product strategist with Thomson Reuters who has spent 17 years as a consultant helping law firms through technology adoptions.
+“Make sure you partner with a company that has a long history and trusted reputation because you want to make sure that if you have problems in the future, the company is still there,” says Colleen Scimeca, a senior product strategist with Thomson Reuters who has spent more than 15 years as a consultant helping law firms through technology adoptions.

 Practice, practice, practice